table of contents

 Can you prevent a receding hairline?

-Since your genetics are the primary cause for a receding hairline, there’s no real way to prevent it.
+If you experience hair loss caused by hair-pulling styles, try alternative styling options that don’t put so much pressure on your scalp.
+However, since genetics are the primary cause of a receding hairline, there’s no real way to prevent it.
 Taking care of your general health and establishing a healthy hair care routine can help you avoid worsening the condition.

 Overall, the best way to deal with a receding hairline is to start treatment early when you first notice symptoms.
-This can help you maximize your success (Mounsey, 2009).
+This can help you maximize your success.
+If you’re concerned about hair loss, Ro can help you figure out the best way to save your hair.
+A licensed provider can help you rule out any potentially serious underlying causes and come up with the best treatment plan for you.